 COVID-19 has affected the entire world and every industry, including the world of sports.
 Games aren’t being played, athletes aren’t undergoing normal training sessions and the team of people who support athletes are trying to find some sense of normalcy.
 This team includes the professionals who educate athletes on proper diet and nutrition: sports dietitians.

-We’re very hands on when it comes to working with these guys.
-Not only hands on education, but in preparing certain nutritional products, recovery shakes and working with the food service staff.
-Not being in-person is huge.
+We’re very hands-on when it comes to working with these guys.
+Not only in hands-on education but in preparing certain nutritional products, recovery shakes and working with the food service staff.
+Not being in person is huge.
 Also, we’re not able to have face-to-face contact with the guys.
-This is the time of year where we gain a lot of rapport and build relationships, especially with our new guys that we’ve signed, and teaching them the ways of the New Orleans Saints.
+This is the time of year when we gain a lot of rapport and build relationships, especially with our new guys that we’ve signed, and teaching them the ways of the New Orleans Saints.
 My heart goes out to the rookies who are literally going to have to show up during training camp and adapt very quickly.
-Usually, during this time, they get to know the veteran players, they get to know the coaches and get a little bit of comfort in the new chapter of their career.
+Usually, during this time, they get to know the veteran players, get to know the coaches, and get a little bit of comfort in the new chapter of their career.
 Establishing that rapport, I’m not really getting that right now.
 I mean, I’m communicating with them electronically, but it’s just not the same.

 Since quarantine started, I send out an email to the entire team once a week, every week.
 It’s a different topic every week.
 This week was hydration, for example.
 I’ve actually been getting a lot of texts and calls from guys who were cramping up or worried about coming down to New Orleans when it’s going to be super-hot in July so my topic this week was hydration.
 This included giving the players tips on how to go about hydrating and rehydrating.
 I attached different education resources and website links.
 I also film myself, and my daughter helps, doing a fun recipe and send that to the guys just to give them some fun ideas of what they can be eating right now.
 We do that via email.
 From those emails, they can call, text or email me back with different questions or concerns.
 That may spark a topic for the next week.
 We also have our weekly team meetings with coaches on the call and staff meetings.
 We’re doing pretty well at communication.
 Our strength coaches have been good about sending workouts to the guys.
 Again, we’re doing the best we can.